metricshilab/Boosted_HP_App/README.md

 Welcome to visit the website of Boosted HP App at https://zwmei-metrics.shinyapps.io/boosted_hp_app/.

-version : 0.0.1
+version : 1.0.1

 start: 2019-06-09
-update: 2019-07-03
+update: 2021-06-01

 ## Introduction

 This is an accompanying APP for the paper:

-Peter Phillips and Zhentao Shi (2018): "Boosting the Hodrick-Prescott Filter"
+Phillips, Peter CB, and Zhentao Shi.
+"Boosting: Why you can use the HP filter." *International Economic Review* (2019).

 ## Memo